brad-cannell/test_research_paper/README.md

 * I simulated the addition of a new paragraph to the Word document and then cut and paste it into the Rmd document.
 The process was easy and the [diff created on Github is really useful](https://github.com/brad-cannell/test_research_paper/commit/04fc609e4e1d3505adb15de8af41b66cb2ef63a9)

 * I simulated a collaborator changing "uniquely" to "the only medical professionals" in the first paragraph using track changes.
 Then I saved it, accepted the change, and then cut an pasted the entire paragraph with the wording change into my Rmd file, then I knitted the Word document again.
 I could have made things easier by only cutting a pasting the part that changed, but I want to see if Github recognizes only the parts that changed if I cut and past the whole paragraph.
 In a real scenario, cutting and pasting each individual change would be a pain.
+    - [See the diff](https://github.com/brad-cannell/test_research_paper/commit/da02d05c30bf08d5b85d63c5c40604ccb4f490b7).
+Bummer!
+Github sees the entire paragraph as new.
+Not just the parts that changed.
+    - In addition, I would need to figure out a good strategy for handling hooks for the in-text citations.
+Those get deleted when I copy and paste an entire paragraph.
+    - Again, Officer may potentially be helpful.

+* Finally, I'm going to change the plot, knit again, commit, and view the diff.